 9 Do’s and Don’ts for Using a Hair Mask

 Hair masks are amazing things.
-They can transform even the driest and most brittle strands into a gleaming, glossy mane.
+They can transform the look of even the driest and most brittle strands into a gleaming, glossy mane.

 Sadly, many people underestimate the power of a hair mask.
 They don’t understand how it differs from a regular conditioner, and didn’t notice any significant differences that one time they used one.

-If you really want to experience hair mask magic, here are X do’s and don’ts you need to be aware of:
+If you really want to experience hair mask magic, here are 9 do’s and don’ts you need to be aware of: